 - All relevant sources must be duly acknowledged and hyperlinked in the text.

-- The article must be submitted in an MS-Word document to firstname.lastname@example.org.
+- The article must be submitted in a MS-Word document to blog.ccls[at]gmail.com.

 - The cover page of the e-mail must include a brief description of the author.

 - The authors are encouraged to provide a relevant photograph regarding the subject matter of the article.

 - The authors shall receive an acknowledgement of the receipt of the article by the Editorial Board.
 The Boards shall try its best to update the authors within 14 days from the day of acknowledgement.

 Detailed submission guidelines can be found here.